On the Chow ring of certain Lehn-Lehn-Sorger-van Straten eightfolds: Decomposition of

-In this section we construct a splitting of $A^8(Z)$ for LLSvS eightfolds corresponding to cyclic cubic fourfolds not containing a plane; the key ingredient will be the finite-dimensionality proven in \cite{fam}.
+In this section we construct a \splitting{} of $A^8(Z)$ for \llsvs{} eightfolds associated with cyclic cubic fourfolds not containing a plane; the key ingredient will be the finite-dimensionality proven in \cite{fam}.
 Later, in Section \ref{subsec-Pfaffians}, we give a similar construction in the special case of Pfaffian cubic fourfolds not containing a plane based on \cite{V6}.

 \begin{definition}[Voisin \cite{V14}] Let $X$ be a hyperk\"ahler variety of dimension $n=2m$.
 One defines $S_j (X)\subset X$ as the set of points whose orbit under rational equivalence has dimension $\ge j$.
 The descending filtration $S_\ast$ on $A^n(X)$ is defined by letting $S_j A^n(X)$ be the subgroup generated by points $x\in S_j (X)$. \end{definition}